HP Visualize C200, C240, C360

 Expansion | 3 GSC/PCI 1 GSC/PCI(/EISA) |

-The C-Class have a similar case to that of the old 735 with interlocking modules so I/O, CPU board etc. can be easily taken out.
+C-Class have a similar case to that of early-90s HP 9000 735 workstations with interlocking modules where I/O, CPU and other boards can be easily taken out.
+These newer 64-bit Visualize C-Class were graphics workstations aimed at CAD/CAM/3D modeling, and were at the time the fastest configurations of C-Class.

-Note that list prices were moving in 97-98 a lot due to pressure from Windows NT workstations and HP adjusting prices often in response.
+* List prices were moving a lot in 97-98 due to pressure from Windows NT workstations and HP adjusted prices often.
+Not sure this is right, though.

 System architecture